Ajwain Paratha (Carom Seeds Flatbread)

-Namak is salt in Hindi, and in English Ajwain is carom seeds.
-Namak Ajwain Paratha (Ajwaini Paratha) is classic Tawa Paratha flavored with ajwain (carom seeds) and salt.
+Ajwain means carom seeds in English.
+Ajwain Paratha (Ajwaini Paratha) is a classic Plain Tawa Paratha flavored with ajwain and salt.

-This flaky and soft paratha comes together using 4 simple ingredients in no time.
-You can make it triangular as I did or roll it like a Lachha Paratha to make it extra indulgent.
+This flaky and soft paratha is quick to make using four simple ingredients.
+You can make it triangular, as I did, or roll it like a Lachha Paratha to make it extra indulgent.

-It is best served with a pickle and Masala Chai for breakfast.
-You can also serve it with curries or dals for Indian-style meals.
+It is best served with a pickle and Masala Chai for breakfast but can also be served with curries or dals.

 Ingredients

 Whole Wheat Flour (Gehu ka Atta) – Parathas are traditionally made using whole wheat flour.
-You can add a little all-purpose flour to the dough to make them flakier.
+You can add a little all-purpose flour to make them flakier.

-Multigrain flour can also be used to make carom seeds parathas.
+Multigrain flour can also be used to make this paratha.

-Buy the flour from an Indian grocery store to get the perfect texture of parathas.
-Aashirwad Whole Wheat Atta or Sujata Gold Sharbati Wheat Flour are my favorite brands.
+Buy the flour from an Indian grocery store for the perfect paratha texture.
+My favorite brands are Aashirwad Whole Wheat Atta or Sujata Gold Sharbati Wheat Flour.

-Ajwain – Also called carom seeds, is this recipe’s star ingredient.
-Ajwain is good for the stomach, helps digestion, and adds a unique flavor to the paratha.
+Ajwain, also called carom seeds, is this recipe’s star ingredient.
+It is good for the stomach, helps digestion, and adds a unique flavor to the paratha.
+You will get it in an Indian grocery store or on online portals like Amazon.

 Ghee – Adding a little ghee to the dough makes the paratha soft.
-To make the parathas vegan, replace ghee with oil.
+To make vegan paratha, replace ghee with oil.

 Salt – It adds flavor to the ajwaini paratha.

-Oil or Ghee – You will need oil or ghee to fry the parathas.
-Use vegetable oil, olive oil, or any other cooking oil you like.
+Oil or Ghee – You will need oil or ghee to cook the ajwain paratha.
+Use canola oil, light olive oil, or any other cooking oil that you like.

 Make The Dough